anynines/dumper/README.md

 ```

 ### Push anynines dumper to Cloud Foundry
-Push the app and its background worker:
+Push the app and its background worker into the cloud:
 ```SHELL
  cf push -f web-manifest.yml
  cf push -f worker-manifest.yml
 ```

-Note: Make sure that you use the same database, Redis and Swift service names in both files.
+Note: Make sure to use in both files the same service names (for the database, Swift and Redis services).

 ### Access web interface
 Run `cf apps` to see all apps.
 You can find the URL of the web interface for *anynines Dumper* in the `urls` column of your app.